minguss/minguss.github.io/about.md

 ### Introduce
 For 5 years I worked as Software Developer, System Engineer, Architect.
 My Responsibilities were to:
-- Develop system engineering, software engineering, system integration, or system architectures
+- Software engineer
-- Setting up automated CI/CD environment
+- DevOps Specialist
-- Monitoring system operation to detect potential problems
+- Application Architect
 - Develop system requirements, processes, and design specs based on organizational needs, and industry trends
 - Share issue with relevant teams and team members collaborate to make sure above expectation results
 - Perform analyses of developed or packaged software components